 Ph.D.
 Massaschusetts Institute of Technology, 1992

 Bruce Bimber is Professor and Chair of the Department of Political Science.
-He is also affiliated with the Center for Information Technology and Society, the Department of Communication, and the College of Engineering's Technology Management Program.
+He works closely with the Center for Information Technology and Society, which he founded in 1999, and is also affiliated with the Department of Communication and the College of Engineering's Technology Management Program.
 He studies political communication, with a focus on the relationship between digital media and patterns in human behavior, especially in the domains of political organization and collective action.

 For more information, please visit Professor Bimber's individual web site, which includes messages for prospective and new PhD students.